Three cross-cutting research issues provide thematic linkages across the entire ECIR research agenda. These are:

 Brief statements on these three issues follow:

-Given the salience of cyberspace and the natural environment as two new domains of interactions of increasing importance in world politics it is essential re reframe the parameters of theory to accommodate 21st century realities.
+Given the salience of cyberspace and the natural environment as two new domains of interactions of increasing importance in world politics it is essential to reframe the parameters of theory to accommodate 21st century realities.
 This framework captures the interconnections among human society, cyberspace and the natural environment -- but does not eliminate the relative autonomy and “power” of each system individually.

 Put differently, the nature of the “landscape” and the ecosystem in traditional domain is rendered more complex by the creation and expansion of the cyber-based actors highlighted earlier display the closely coupled systems– the human, environmental, and cyber – illustrated with elements that illustrate critical “spillover” effects.